Do you have a hard time holding onto your money?

 It has to do with having and holding onto your money.

 It’s not enough to make more money.
-It’s not enough to save a bunch of money.
+It’s not enough to save a a lot of money.

 You have to know how to hold onto your money.
 You have to know how to have it.